Insan Jaag Utha: Box office

-Insan Jaag Utha was a hit with audience and eventually emerged as the thirteenth highest-grossing film of 1959, taking ₹0.52 crore at the box office.
+Insān Jaag Utha was a hit with audience and eventually emerged as the thirteenth highest-grossing film of 1959, taking ₹0.52 crore at the box office.
 However, since the film was made on a big budget, its earning brought Samanta only a little profit.
-In an interview he gave several years after the film's release, he recalled Insan Jaag Utha as a "mediocre success".
+In an interview he gave several years after the film's release, he recalled Insān Jaag Utha as a "mediocre success".

-Discouraged by the little box-office returns of Insan Jaag Utha, Samanta shifted back to make entertainment-oriented, crime films for another decade, beginning with the highly successful Jaali Note (1960), before attempting the socially relevant film genre with films like Aradhana (1969), Kati Patang (1971) and Amar Prem (1971).
+Discouraged by the little box-office returns of Insān Jaag Utha, Samanta shifted back to make entertainment-oriented, crime films for another decade, beginning with the highly successful Jaali Note (1960), before attempting the socially relevant film genre with films like Aradhana (1969), Kati Patang (1971) and Amar Prem (1971).